notEpsilon/krypton/README.md

 `cd client/` and run `npm ci`, now you just need to add a `.env` file into the `server` folder which holds the<br> `firebase configuration keys`.

-1. to initialize the server go to the `server/` directory and run `npm run compile`.
+1. to initialize the server go to the `server/` directory and run `npm run compile`
-2. to initialize the client go to the `client/` directory and run `npm start`.
+2. to initialize the client go to the `client/` directory and run `npm start`

 ## Credits / Contributors